 A monument to Wesleyan triumphalism at the beginning of the twentieth century, the Central Hall was built with money from the Twentieth Century Fund to house the connexional offices and provide a prestigious meeting place in central London.
 The site had been occupied by the Royal Westminster Aquarium and Winter Gardens, which closed in 1903 and was bought for over £300,000.
 A competition for the best design was won by E.A.
 Rickards (1872-1920), declared by John Betjeman to be 'the greatest exponent of the baroque style in Edwardian London'.
-The resulting 'Viennese baroque with Romanesque decoration', described by Pevsner as 'surprisingly worldly and surprisingly French' and sometimes, because of the role of Sir Robert Perks in its conception, as 'Perks' pagoda'.
+The resulting 'Viennese baroque with Romanesque decoration', was described by Pevsner as 'surprisingly worldly and surprisingly French' and sometimes, because of the role of Sir Robert Perks in its conception, as 'Perks' pagoda'.
 When its cost met with criticism he was known to reply, 'You do not want to build in a back street, do you?'
 It remains an imposing feature of the area, though the flanking towers of the original design and some exterior decoration were never carried out.
 The domed Great Hall has cantilevered galleries and originally seated 2,700.
 The Manning statue of John Wesley, originally at Richmond College, now stands in the main entrance.

 The opening service was on 3 October 1912.
 The first ministers were John E. Wakerley (1912-14), Dinsdale T. Young (1914-38), F. Luke Wiseman (1938-39) and William E. Sangster (1939-55).
 The Hall survived the heavy bombing of World War II virtually unscathed, its basement serving as the largest air-raid shelter in England, holding up to 2,000 people.